narahim/narahim.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper on Anytime codes is published in <a href="https://ieeexplore.ieee.org/abstract/document/10251791">IEEE Transactions on Communications</a> :sparkles:
+Our paper on Anytime Codes is published in <a href="https://ieeexplore.ieee.org/abstract/document/10251791">IEEE Transactions on Communications</a> :sparkles: